-As the film industry morphs and develops very rapidly due to the technological advancement and the ever-changing financing system, Estonian Film Institute (EFI) came to be as its successor, embracing a much wider spectre of activities in the film industry.
+Estonian Film Foundation was established by the Estonian Ministry of Culture in 1997 with the task to share and distribute the national film budget.
+As the film industry morphs and develops rapidly due to the technological advancement and the ever-changing financing systems, in 2013 Estonian Film Institute (EFI) came to be as its successor, embracing a much wider spectre of activities in the film industry.
 EFI’s professional sphere now reaches the whole field of film.

-Legally, the Estonian Film Institute is a national foundation, financed mainly by the Ministry of Culture.
+Legally, the Estonian Film Institute is a national foundation financed mainly by the Ministry of Culture.
 The institute is broadly divided in three departments: development and marketing, production and heritage.
 A subcompany called Tallinnfilm belongs in the EFI family, managing an arthouse cinema.
-Another cut member is Creative Europe MEDIA desk, mediating the financing and educational opportunities of the European Union.
+Another cut member is Creative Europe MEDIA Desk, mediating the financing and educational opportunities of the European Union.

+What is the main incentive of the Estonian Film Institute today?
 First and foremost, to remain approachable to all the filmmakers, make sure that Estonian film is and will be the pride of Estonian culture and last but not least - to evolve with time and make Estonian film more visible and competitive on the international arena.